shubtri/shubtri.github.io/_talks/2018-APS_poster.md

 ---
-title: "The Standard Genetic Code Facilitates Exploration of the Space of Functional Nucleotide Sequences.
-(Poster)"
+title: "The Standard Genetic Code Facilitates Exploration of the Space of Functional Nucleotide Sequences (Poster)"
 collection: talks
 type: "Talk"
 venue: "March Meeting of the Americal Physical Society"